angles-n-daemons/angles-n-daemons.github.io/content/posts/20230805-popsql-1-reading-db-pages.md

 # Getting started

-In approaching the build out this time, I figured the easiest thing to test against the functionality with SQLite was the file format, mainly because it would be simple to read and compare what SQLite actually writes.
 It's simple enough to create a database with a single table and then see what the file looks like on a byte, by byte level.

 ```
 $ sqlite3 test.db